In Short

 6. Fitting Out a Child Care Centre

-Depending on what condition the premises are in, the centre may need some work before you can start operating.
+Depending on the premises’ condition, the centre may need some work before you can start operating.
 As mentioned before, you can negotiate the lease terms before signing.
-You should try to negotiate with the landlord early access to carry out these works or negotiate a rent-free period to carry out your fit-out works.
+You should try to negotiate with the landlord for early access to carry out these works or negotiate a rent-free period to carry out your fit-out works.

 However, considering the unique nature of a business that cares for children, you will also need to meet additional requirements that could be costly.
 Meeting fire safety standards and installing appropriate security measures are among the prerequisites for running a safe and profitable childcare business.
 You should also inspect the condition and age of all existing structures such as the: